Shreyash-SP80/CodeScanAI/README.md

 ![Git](https://img.shields.io/badge/Git-F05032?style=for-the-badge&logo=git&logoColor=white)

-CodeSage is an intelligent web application that provides AI-powered code reviews to help developers write better, cleaner, and more efficient code.
+CodeScanAi is an intelligent web application that provides AI-powered code reviews to help developers write better, cleaner, and more efficient code.
 It analyzes your code using advanced AI and provides detailed feedback, suggestions, and improvements.

 ---